Last updated on January 17, 2023

 Finale of Eternity | Illustration by Daarken

 So, as you can see, there are a lot of ways to enjoy drafting.
 It combines the fun of opening booster packs with the challenge of building a solid deck and you’ll love it as you understand it better.
-It’s easier to draft online, but I recommend going out to a store and playing with other players in person to get the full experience, as long as it’s safe.
+It’s easier to draft online, but I recommend going out to a store and playing with other players in person to get the full experience.

 Meanwhile, follow Draftsim on Twitter and join our Discord to learn more and get help with drafting.
-As usual, if you think I missed anything, feel free to leave a comment!
+If you think I missed anything, feel free to leave a comment!

 Follow Draftsim for awesome articles and set updates: